Pakistan beat Sri Lanka in record Cricket World Cup run chase

 Malan scored 140 off 107 balls – his fifth ODI 100 – as England reached 364-9 to bounce back from losing to New Zealand in the tournament opener.
 Left-arm pacer Reece Topley returned figures of 4-43 as England bowled out Bangladesh for 227 in 48.2 overs.

-It was England’s fourth biggest win by runs in World Cup history.
+It was England’s fourth-biggest win by runs in World Cup history.

 Put in to bat, England made a strong start as Malan and Jonny Bairstow (52) shared 115 runs for the first wicket.
 Shakib Al Hasan bowled Bairstow, but Malan and Joe Root added 151 runs for the second wicket.